Breakthrough's Monthly Freight Index

-The Breakthrough Freight Index is your monthly source for U.S. freight market intelligence.
-Built on shipper-transacted data from the Breakthrough ecosystem, it gives transportation leaders an updated view of market trends and a reliable freight demand forecast, enabling you to take confident action.
+Breakthrough's freight index is your monthly source for U.S. freight market intelligence.
+Built on shipper-transacted data from Breakthrough's dataset, it gives transportation leaders an updated view of market trends, enabling you to take confident action.

 Truck on highway by water